Longhorns vs. Nittany Lions: Second Round Betting Trends, Record ATS, Home/Road Splits

 Texas Betting Records & Stats

-- Texas and its opponents have gone over 139.5 combined points in 19 of 33 games this season.
+- Texas' 33 games this season have gone over this contest's total of 139.5 points 19 times.

-- Texas has an average point total of 145.1 in its matchups this year, 5.6 more points than this game's over/under.
+- Texas has an average point total of 145.1 in its contests this year, 5.6 more points than this game's over/under.

 - This season, Texas has won 19 out of the 22 games, or 86.4%, in which it has been favored.